wercker/DEPRECATED-box-ubuntu12.04-webessentials/README.md

 # ubuntu12.04-webessentials box

-Base box with most popular libraries for the web installed
+Base box with most popular libraries for the web installed.

 # What's new

-- Update wercker-essential-cookbook to 0.0.5
-  - Adds memcached-dev package
-- Update wercker-essential-cookbook to 0.0.4
-  - Update phantomjs to 1.9.1
+- GitHub and Bitbucket public keys added to known_hosts

 # License